 On the one hand, the Declaration of Independence is clear in its language that "governments are instituted among men."
 Further, the document plainly states that such governments can only "deriv[e] their just powers from the consent of the governed."
 The republican language contained in Jefferson's crown jewel made clear that the new nation would be one where the people had a fundamental role in forging the new government.
 As such, the government of the United States would be one whose legitimacy came from the people and, in the document's echoing of John Locke, its representatives would retain the right to abolish the government if it became too abusive.
 The Founders understood the importance of government reflecting and carrying out the will of the people.
 It is for this reason that they crafted in the Constitution a people's body: the House of Representatives.
 In An Introduction to the American Legal System, the case is made that that the nation is most clearly a "representative democracy," as envisioned by James Madison.
 A nation in which, while "minority rights" are taken into account, "majority rule" does ultimately win the day.

-Beyond the questions of whether a representative should directly reflect the will of his or her constituents or whether he or she should lead them in the "right" direction - however the representative sees it - there are considerations as well.
-A representative must grapple with whether to take into greater consideration the interests and will of the people of his or her district or state or the interests and will of the entire country.
+Beyond the questions of whether a representative should directly reflect the will of their constituents or whether they should lead them in the "right" direction - however the representative sees it - there are considerations as well.
+A representative must grapple with whether to take into greater consideration the interests and will of the people of their district or state or the interests and will of the entire country.
 Often, these may be in contention.
-For instance, a member of Congress from a district or state with a history of proud manufacturing may oppose a free trade agreement because he or she believes it would be against his or her district's interests even if he or she believes it may be, on whole, a net plus for the country.
+For instance, a member of Congress from a district or state with a history of proud manufacturing may oppose a free trade agreement because they believe it would be against their district's interests even if they believe it may be, on whole, a net plus for the country.
 This issue causes some consternation for members of Congress because it is true that you are elected by the people of your district but, when you are sworn in, you take an oath for your country.
 Therefore, it is a delicate balancing act, to say the least, to perform the duties of your office if these interests were ever in contention.

 Outside of this specific debate, there are also moral, ethical, constitutional, and pragmatic considerations to take into consideration as a representative.
 With regards to moral and ethical matters, these issues may arise when votes for military action are on the floor.
 War is ugly and horrific and members of Congress loathe the day that they hear a service member from their districts died in combat.
 If violence is ever justified, you won't hear it in the speeches of Gandhi or Martin Luther King, Jr. that members of Congress sometimes quote and, in their hearts, most representatives do prefer peaceful or diplomatic solutions.
 However, they must also take into account the "necessary evil" of war at times when negotiation is not possible and Thomas Aquinas' writings on "just war" have sometimes guided conflicted representatives on the eve of these votes.